The Daily Life of the Immortal King

-The Daily Life of the Immortal King (Chinese: 仙王的日常生活, pinyin: Xiān Wáng de Rìcháng Shēnghuó) is a Donghua based on the Manhua, which itself is based on the Chinese novel by Kuxuan with the same name.
+The Daily Life of the Immortal King (仙王的日常生活 (Xiān Wáng de Rìcháng Shēnghuó)) is a donghua based on the manhua, which itself is based on the Chinese novel by Kuxuan with the same name.
 This novel is published by Qidian in Chinese and Webnovel in English.
 It began publishing in 2017.
 As of 8 May 2025, the novel has 2254 chapters, 2202 chapters of which have been translated into English.

-A donghua web series adaptation premiered on its video sharing service Bilibili on 18 January 2020, with its most recent season releasing its final episode on 25 February 2024.
-A fifth season is set to Premiere on 14 December 2025.
+A donghua web series adaptation premiered on its video sharing service Bilibili on 18 January 2020, with its most recent season premiering on 14 December 2025.
+A sixth season has been announced.